digitallyinduced/ihp/Guide/file-storage.markdown

 module Application.Helper.View where

 import IHP.ViewPrelude
-import Crypto.PubKey.RSA.PKCS15 as RSA import Crypto.Hash.Algorithms as Hash.Algorithms
+import Application.Helper.Controller
 import Data.ByteString.Base64 as Base64
-import Application.Helper.Controller
+import "cryptonite" Crypto.PubKey.RSA.PKCS15 as RSA import "cryptonite" Crypto.Hash.Algorithms as Hash.Algorithms

 -- Here you can add functions which are available in all your views